-Greece is a mid-sized EU e-commerce market with a growing appetite for international online shopping.
 Post-Brexit, UK parcels enter Greece as third-country imports subject to Greek customs rules and EU VAT.
-There are two things that often catch UK sellers off guard when shipping to Greece: the 24% VAT rate applied to orders above the €150 threshold, and the logistics complexity of shipping to the Greek islands.
+There are two things that often catch UK sellers off guard when shipping to Greece: the 24% VAT rate — which applies to imports at any value, not just larger orders — and the logistics complexity of shipping to the Greek islands.

 Greece's VAT rate: 24%